arun-r80/saena-ml-api/README.md

 # Saena ML API - Backend Framework implementing Graph

+Wrapper on graph object.
+Invoking of API endpoint represents one complete execution of the graph with user message as input

 ## State Schema
 The defined state schema is critical and unique for an implementation pathway of a graph.
 State Schema for this graph contains the following key attributes: \
 class StateSchema(TypedDict): \